-Some take this desire for animal interaction a step further and choose to keep exotic animals as pets.
-An exotic species which is shoe-horned into the title of “pet” through the sheer desire of the people attempting to care for them can suffer poor welfare.
-For example, there are many people who are completely smitten with marmosets (sometimes known as “finger monkeys”).
+Some people take the desire for animal interaction a step further and choose to keep exotic animals as pets.
+An exotic species which is shoe-horned into the title of ‘pet’ through the sheer desire of the people attempting to care for them can suffer poor welfare.
+For example, there are many people who are completely smitten with marmosets (sometimes known as “finger monkeys).
 They fail to see how keeping one could be anything other than absolutely innocent because of their passion for the minuscule monkey.
 Despite their tiny size, marmoset care is incredibly complicated, and ensuring their welfare needs are being met and surpassed is very difficult.
 Unfortunately, a quick internet search shows that they can be easily purchased with little instruction on how to care for them.
-Marmosets are just one example of the pet primate problem and one that is currently being investigated by the RSPCA in an effort to enforce legislation to protect primates within the UK.
-Sadly many other species are also at risk such as squirrel monkeys, lemurs and capuchins.
+Marmosets are just one example of the pet primate problem and one that is currently being investigated in the UK by animal welfare charity the RSPCA, in an effort to enforce legislation to protect primates within the country.
+Sadly many other species are also at risk, such as squirrel monkeys, lemurs and capuchins.

 Being a passionate animal lover can sometimes lead to irrational and dangerous decisions.
 Extremist views where advocacy results in violence can be based on opinion rather than research and this can result in misinformation being spread.
 A love of animals alone is not a qualification and intuition is not the best guide to what activities should be taken in pursuit of action for animals.
-Wild Welfare base everything that we do on evidence-based science and critical analysis of information presented.
-This way we prevent biased or unpractical action.
+Wild Welfare base everything they do on evidence-based science and critical analysis of information presented, so prevent biased or unpractical actions.

 The examples above are by no means an all-encompassing assessment of human behaviour.
 There are genuine animal lovers out there who choose to admire exotic species from a respectful distance when on holiday and take the time to learn what their pets really need.
 The people that can sense their love of an animal and put it to good use in an informed and ethical way are the ones who truly earn the right to be called animal lovers.
 Those people should be celebrated.